 HRB CRCI National Study Feasibility Programme

 The HRB CRCI National Study Feasibility Programme connects academic and industry sponsors with potential investigators.
 HRB CRCI act as the channel through which study feasibility assessments can be distributed and completed efficiently.
 The HRB CRCI Investigator Membership Database and Clinical Research Facility/Centre (CRF/C) network is utilised to significantly reduce the time taken to identify investigator sites and to assess study feasibility.
+For Oncology Studies, we collaborate with Cancer Trials Ireland and Cancer Trials Research Units across Ireland on these feasibility assessments.

 To place a study feasibility service request: